genesiscommunitysuccess/docs/docs/05_operations/02_commands/03_remap.md

 ### Field changes

-Renaming fields is unsupported by `remap`, as there is no way to identify individual fields (indices and tables are identified by an "id"), for that purpose we have the [rename fields script](./01_server-commands.md#renamefields-script)
+Renaming fields is unsupported by `remap`, as there is no way to identify individual fields (indices and tables are identified by an "id").
+For this purpose, we have the [rename fields script](./01_server-commands.md#renamefields-script).

 ### Field-type migration